List of Cluedo characters: Professor Plum

-Professor Plum is the stock absent-minded professor character, who rolls last in the game.
+Professor Plum is a stock absent-minded professor who rolls last in the game.

-In Clue Master Detective, his full name is Edgar Plum and is depicted as a shady archaeologist and the head of the local school's archaeology department.
+In Clue Master Detective, Edgar Plum is depicted as a shady archaeologist and the head of the local school's archaeology department.

 In the film, he is portrayed by Christopher Lloyd and depicted as a disgraced former psychiatrist of the World Health Organization who lost his medical license for having an affair with one of his patients and became an employee at the United Nations.
-In Ending C, he seemingly kills Mr. Boddy, only to later learn it was actually Boddy's butler, before being exposed and arrested.
+In the third ending, he seemingly kills Mr. Boddy, only to later learn it was actually Boddy's butler, before being exposed and arrested.

 In the 1990s ITV game show Cluedo, Professor Peter Plum is a regular visitor at Arlington Grange.
+In series 1, he was depicted as American before his nationality was changed to English for series 2 onward.

-In the 1996 musical, the real Professor Plum is the piano player in the orchestra while the Professor Plum in the play is a "dorky school teacher" where the culprit, location, and murder weapon are chosen by three random audience members is his accomplice.
+In the 1996 musical, Professor Plum has been demoted to the orchestra's piano player while a "dorky school teacher" disguised as him and three random audience members serve as accomplices in choosing the culprit, location, and murder weapon.

-In the 2002 edition, Professor Peter Plum is an archaeologist and Egyptologist who formerly worked as the curator in the British Museum.
-He was fired due to allegations of him plagiarizing his article on the dynasties of Ancient Egypt from a deceased colleague.
+In the 2002 edition, Professor Peter Plum is an archaeologist and Egyptologist who formerly worked as the curator of the British Museum before he was fired due to allegations of plagiarizing his article on the dynasties of ancient Egypt from a deceased colleague.

 Additional suspects

-Parker Bros. released the Clue VCR Mystery Game in 1985, which introduced the first new Cluedo characters in 36 years.
-The following characters also appeared in a number of spin-off games and licensed products, such as Clue Master Detective (1988):
+Parker Bros. released the Clue VCR Mystery Game in 1985, introducing four new characters to the lineup, the first change in Cluedo characters in 36 years.
+The new characters also appeared in a number of spin-off games and licensed products, such as Clue Master Detective (1988).

+Miss Peach

-Miss PeachMiss Peach is a Southern belle who usually manipulates others with her charm.
+Miss Peach is a Southern belle who usually manipulates others with her charm.

-In the VCR Game, Melba Peach arrives by "accident" and is the daughter of M. Brunette.
+In the VCR Game, Melba Peach is the daughter of M. Brunette who arrives by "accident".

 In Clue Master Detective, Georgia Peach claims to be the long-lost grand-niece of Mr. Boddy.

+In Clue Mysteries, Amelia Peach is the daughter of a wealthy American businessman and a famed British stage actress who had a happy childhood in America until her father's finances were ruined, causing her to drop out of law school.
+She now works as a secretary for her uncle's law firm in Hampshire, England.

+Monsieur Brunette

-Monsieur BrunetteMonsieur Brunette is a con artist with many talents, passports, and accents who is usually a Frenchman intent on personal gain.
+Monsieur Brunette is a foreign con artist with many talents, passports, and accents who is usually a Frenchman intent on personal gain.
 His name is derived from "Mr. Brown", one of the game's oldest patented but unused player names.

 In the VCR Game, M. Brunette is a con artist posing as a lawyer.
+He was originally named "Dr. Brown" in the prototype of the game.

-In Clue Master Detective, Monsieur Alphonse Brunette is a fraudulent art dealer and arms dealer who nearly made a killing selling the missing arms of the Venus de Milo.
+In Clue Master Detective, Monsieur Alphonse Brunette is a fraudulent art and arms dealer who nearly made a killing selling the missing arms of the Venus de Milo.